WordPress optimize

 So now you know how to read a waterfall chart – but what insights can you draw from it?

-The 7-second analysis has proven itself in our performance analysis: The diagram gives you information about seven important factors for loading speed at a glance.
+The 7-second analysis has proven its worth for us when analysing performance: The diagram gives you information about seven important factors for loading speed at a glance.
 These seven hacks help you to understand exactly how and how fast your website is rendering.
 And they show where there is potential to make it faster, fix problems or improve it further.

 Note